Basico-PS/AutomationOrchestrator/README.md

 Some of the biggest web platforms and brands like [Instagram and Pinterest use the Django Framework](https://www.djangoproject.com/start/overview/) due to its leading security features and ability to scale.

 The purpose of this solution is to offer a well-functioning, fully customizable automation orchestrator application to trigger and schedule scripts.
-At this moment, the solution is only intended to work as a local automation orchestrator running on the same machine and user as where the scripts are supposed to be executed.
-IMPORTANT: The solution runs with the ["DEBUG" flag set to "True"](https://docs.djangoproject.com/en/2.2/ref/settings/#debug) even though it is not recommended in a cloud production environment since the solution should only be used to run fully locally or shared in your protected internal network.
-It is in the plans to make it possible to use the automation orchestrator as a centralized tool in your protected internal network to orchestrate scripts across machines and users, however, if you wish to deploy the solution in the open cloud, there are [many additional steps](https://docs.djangoproject.com/en/2.2/howto/deployment/) to consider and implement.
+The solution can run as a fully local server only available on the local host or as a server available in your protected internal network.
+IMPORTANT: The solution runs with the ["DEBUG" flag set to "True"](https://docs.djangoproject.com/en/2.2/ref/settings/#debug), which is not recommended in a cloud production environment, since the solution should only be used to run fully locally or shared in your protected internal network.
+If you wish to deploy the solution in the open cloud, there are [many additional steps](https://docs.djangoproject.com/en/2.2/howto/deployment/) to consider and implement.

 ## Installation